 Developers

 Using URL schemes you can open other apps as long as you know how to structure the URL.
-In addition, you can open OnSong using the UIDocumentInteractionController when you pass a file type that OnSong can handle.
+In addition, you can open OnSong using the UIDocumentInteractionController when you pass a file type that the OnSong® can open.

 URL Scheme